mpv-player/mpv/DOCS/man/en/mplayer.rst

 saved when the next video frame is displayed.
 This means attempting to take a screenshot while the player is paused will do nothing, until the user unpauses or seeks.
-Also, the screenshot filter is not compatible with hardware decoding, and actually will cause initialization failure when use with hardware decodingis attempted.
+Also, the screenshot filter is not compatible with hardware decoding, and actually will cause initialization failure when use with hardware decoding is attempted.
 Using the ``screenshot`` video filter is not recommended for these reasons.

 .. include:: changes.rst